slingr-stack/slingr-docs/content/en/dev-reference/platform-versioning/compatibility-changes.md

 - **Deletion notice**: `raw` mode in data Javacript API has been removed.
 - **Developer actions**: it requires to refactor usages of `raw` mode in app scripts.
 The new `lite` mode requires to be used.

-#### Simplified billing for apps
+#### SLINGR Pro plan is replaced by the Enterprise plan

+Apps with the SLINGR Pro plan are migrated to a new plan called enterprise.
+This new plan has a simplified way of billing with the format "Pay as you go".

 - **Deletion notice**: the SLINGR Pro plan has been removed.
-- **Developer actions**: it requires the owner of SLINGR Pro apps to change the subscription to a new plan.
+- **Developer actions**: no actions required.

 ### **Release 440**